outr/lightdb/README.md

   - [ ] No IndexSupport, simply instantiated `index` and pass ref to collection
     - [ ] Support for multiple indexes on the same collection
     - [ ] Indexes have no implementation logic
-  - [ ] Update benchmark to provide better async processing and JMH
   - [X] Generic unit tests with multiple implementations
   - [ ] Add btree supported indexes in Store
   - [ ] Add Redis support